|

 (Auburn and Westminster)

-each with a one third vote;
+with each body having one vote;

-one vote for the General Assembly and
+one vote for the General Assembly,

-one vote for each of the two
+Synod and one vote for the

-have voted in the 140 day
+has voted, in the 140 day

-period stated in the Proposed
+period stated in the

 Amendments

-Section G-10.0102(t) to align with either
+Section G-10.0102(t), to align with

 the Auburn or Westminster

-Primary Synods, by a 60% vote
+Primary Synod, (by a 60%

-of each congregation and
+of each congregation

-their session, the congregations, will
+their session), the congregations,

-be assembled into Presbyteries specific
+be assembled into Presbyteries

-they have voted to align
+they have voted to

-themselves with, (Auburn or
+themselves with,

-Presbytery Boundaries shall
+shall

 use the original Presbytery

 boundaries, from 2006.
-Original

 Presbytery